rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching - Ubuntu.md

 Update orchestrator.conf with the following
   - Deployment system IP address
   - SAN List (a list of ip address and hostname for the deployment system)
+  - Install Admin and CSP Admin credentials
   - TENANT as KUBERNETES
-  - System IP address where Kubernetes is deployed
+  - System IP address where Kubernetes deployed
-  - Database name, Database username and passwords for SHVS services Update skc.conf with the following
+  - Database name, Database username and password for SHVS Update skc.conf with the following
   - Deployment system IP address
   - SAN List (a list of ip address and hostname for the deployment system)
+  - Install Admin and CSP Admin credentials
-  - Database name, Database username and passwords for AAS and SCS services
+  - Database name, Database username and password for AAS and SCS services
   - Intel PCS Server API URL and API Keys
 Save and Close
 ./install_skc.sh